AI CODE REVIEW

 The availability of resources significantly impacts the decision between using AI tools and traditional methods for learning code.

-Experienced Reviewers and Mentors: Traditional learning often benefits from the guidance of experienced reviewers or mentors who offer personalized feedback.
-This approach requires access to a community or educational institution that can provide mentorship.
+Experienced Reviewers and Mentors: This approach requires access to a community or educational institution that can provide mentorship.
 Programs like Khan Academy and online coding bootcamps are traditional platforms offering direct instructor interaction [2].

 Financial Resources: Budget constraints may also influence your choice.
 AI tools might require subscriptions or one-time purchases, while traditional methods may incur costs associated with formal education or bootcamps.
 It's crucial to evaluate what financial resources you have at your disposal.